- News

 We will not let violence against women and girls be weaponised in efforts to spread hate and division.

-We have asked the new Government to start the work of improving protections for migrant victims now and have set out our top 10 recommendations for meaningful change.
+We have called on the new Government to start the work of improving protections for migrant victims now and have set out our top 10 recommendations for meaningful change.
 This includes a demand to immediately reverse a policy change harming the children of migrant victims of domestic abuse in the next set of changes to the Immigration Rules.

 The Family Court has ruled journalists can name a serial rapist who a judge ruled could have unsupervised contact with his child.
 The mother appealed that decision and won.
 She also supported the application to name her rapist.
 The father and Cafcass opposed it.